-On top = Targeted and/or industry-neutral software that is built to integrate with an existing solution, or multiple solutions (e.g,.
+On top = Targeted and/or industry-neutral software built to integrate with an existing solution or multiple solutions (e.g,.
 Zapier that works with Xero, Salesforce, Slack, etc.)

 Discovering an opportunity to enhance an existing, popular vendor’s product means you instantly gain access to their receptive audience and customer base.